-- 1. "Active delivery of a program or service" means the volunteer membership of the applicant or a licensed group establish, maintain control of and deliver the group's programs to the community. - 2.
+- 1. "Active delivery of a program or service" means the volunteer membership of the applicant or a licensed group establish, maintain control of and deliver the group's regular/ongoing program(s) and services to the community.
+(Amended Mar 2018) - 2.
 "Adult" means an individual 22 years of age or older. - 3.
 "AGLC" means the Alberta Gaming and Liquor Commission.
-(Added Jul 2016) - 4.
-"Board" means the Board of the Commission. - 5.
-"Broad based membership" means: - a) membership is open to the general public; - b) membership does not depend on an individual's relationship with a particular individual or individuals; - c) membership is representative of the larger community; and - d) membership is not restricted by gender, ethnic, racial or cultural background. - 6.
-"Charitable community benefit" means a benefit delivered to the community or a significant segment of the community in one of the areas recognized as charitable by the Commission (see Section 2.1, Standard 4). - 7.
-"Charitable gaming" means bingo, casino table games, raffles and pull ticket sales conducted by eligible groups that have been licensed by the Commission. - 8.
-"Charitable group" means a non-profit group determined by the Commission to meet licensing eligibility requirements.
-The Commission is not bound by the definition of "charity" used by other authorities or jurisdictions. - 9.
-"Charitable or religious purpose" means a purpose that is recognized as charitable by the Commission and includes the following: - a) relief of poverty;
+(Added Jun 2017) - 4.
+"Board" means the Board of the AGLC. - 5.
+"Broad based membership" means: - a) membership is open to the general public; - b) membership does not depend on an individual's relationship with a particular individual or individuals; - c) membership is representative of the larger community; and - d) membership is not restricted by gender, ethnic, racial or cultural background, age, ability, religion, income, or sexual orientation, wherever possible.
+(Amended Mar 2018) - 6.
+"Building account" means a separate bank account for administering gaming proceeds for facility expenses.
+(Added Mar 2018) - 7.
+"Capital costs" means fixed, one-time expense(s) incurred in the purchase of land, building, construction, and equipment.
+Capital expenditures acquire or produce an asset whose value continues to be used (or consumed) over several years.
+A capital expense generally gives a lasting benefit or advantage.
+Capital costs include, but are not limited to: (Added Mar 2018) - a) purchase of land and/or building; - b) construction of building; - c) purchase or replacement of heating, ventilation, and air conditioning (HVAC) equipment;

+- d) financing costs (e.g. mortgage); or - e) major renovations or leasehold improvements (costing more than \$50,000) that improve the property from its original state. - 8.
+"Charitable community benefit" means a benefit delivered to the community or a significant segment of the community in one of the areas recognized as charitable by the AGLC (see Section 2.1, Standard 4). - 9.
+"Charitable gaming" means bingo, casino table games, raffles and pull ticket sales conducted by eligible groups that have been licensed by the AGLC. - 10.
+"Charitable group" means a non-profit group determined by the AGLC to meet licensing eligibility requirements.
+The AGLC is not bound by the definition of "charity" used by other authorities or jurisdictions. - 11.
+"Charitable or religious purpose" means a purpose that is recognized as charitable by the AGLC and includes the following: - a) relief of poverty; - b) advancement of education; - c) advancement of religion; and - d) other purposes beneficial to the community. - 12.
+"Commercial use" means the use of land, a facility, equipment, or other assets with the intent to earn a profit.
+(Added Mar 2018) - 13.
+"Commission" means the Alberta Gaming and Liquor Commission (AGLC). - 14.
+"Community" for the purpose of conducting gaming events means the Municipality, County, Municipal District, Improvement District or special area in which the licensed charity is located.